kyclark/pfb2025/lectures/testing.md

 **Explanation:**

 - We modified our `negate` function to `try` casting input values to `float` to check if they resemble a numeric value (e.g. `float('1.0')` converts the string value `'1.0'` to a floating point `1.0`, but cannot convert `e346` to `float`)
-- If `float(value)` cannot convert an input to a floating-point value, it raises a `ValueError`, catch it and instead raise a `TypeError`, because the user gave us a variable of bad *type*.
+- If `float(value)` cannot convert an input to a floating-point value, it raises a `ValueError`, `except` catches it.
+We instead raise a `TypeError`, because the user gave us a variable of bad *type*.
 - Our modified `negate` function now passes the `test_negate_nan` test function.